 The University of Redlands operates on a "rolling admissions" policy with "phased" deadlines for Fall entrants.
-Applicants for the Fall semester should apply by December 15, February 1, or March 1.
+Applicants for the Fall semester should apply by November 15, January 15, or March 1.
 Students receive admission notification approximately one month after the application is complete.
-Those notified of acceptance who decide to matriculate must submit a \$350 non-refundable tuition deposit to guarantee a place in the class.
+Those prospective students notified of acceptance who decide to matriculate must submit a \$350 non-refundable tuition deposit to guarantee a place in the class.
 The deposit, which will be applied toward tuition and fees, must be submitted prior to the published deadlines.
-For the Fall semester, the tuition deposit deadline is May 1.
+For the Fall semester. the tuition deposit deadline is May 1 for first vear students and June 1 for transfer students.